codatio/codat-docs/docs/payables/suppliers.md

 Their records also contain key information, such as contact details, that can be used to notify the supplier once a payment is made.

-To pay a bill in Sync for Payables, you can use your customer's existing supplier or create a new one.
+To pay a bill in Bill Pay, you can use your customer's existing supplier or create a new one.
 We have highlighted this alternative sequence of steps in our detailed process diagram below.

 <details>
 <summary><b>Detailed process diagram</b></summary>